(This is an annual event on Monterey Bay, California.)

-In Monterey, California the ‘Santa Rosalia Festival’ is fast approaching.
-Join us the weekend of September 7, 8 and 9 at the Monterey Plaza near Monterey Fisherman’s Wharf.
+In Monterey, California the ‘Santa Rosalia Festival’ is a long standing cultural event.
+Join us the weekend of September 6, 7 and 8, 2019 at the Monterey Plaza near Monterey Fisherman’s Wharf to celebrate EVERYTHING ITALIAN.

 This long-standing festival connects history, fishing on Monterey Bay and immigration from Sicily, especially from the Palermo area (west side of the island).
 Love all things from our beautiful Mediterranean island, especially our culture…filled with unique food, music, customs and best of all our generous and gregarious spirit.

 Chef Manuel explains, “arancini is a rice ball shape filled with cheese, tomato, peas, sausage (mushrooms or any other vegetable or spices you prefer).
 It is the perfect comfort food as you get the creamy texture from the inside and the crispy experience from the outside plus you can fill them with whatever you want and it is the perfect way to use the left cooked rice.
 Sometimes you really need that childhood taste which in a way feeds not only your tummy but especially your heart.”

 400 grams of Carnaroli rice, cooked rice

 50 grams of Pork and beef chorizo, Salciccia

 50 grams of Frozen green peas

 1 pinch of Black pepper

 First of all, boil the peas until they are soft, then cut the Italian chorizo into tiny little pieces.
 After that, cut the mozzarella into pieces.
 Next, put the cooked rice in a bowl and add the tomato concentrate, a sprinkle of salt, the black pepper and mix everything together.